 You need a target audience so you know where to focus.
 Picture a real archery target.
 There’s a big red circle in the middle, and rings around it.
 Hitting the circle gets you 10 points.
 Hitting one of the rings gets you fewer points.
 The further the ring is from the center, the fewer points you get.
 If you miss the target entirely, you get nothing.

-Same thing with marketing.
-Hit the center (your ideal customer) and you make money.
+Marketing works the same way.
+If you hit the center of the target (your ideal customer) and you make money.
 Hit something close, you make some money, but not as much.
-Miss entirely, you get nothing.
+Miss the target entirely, you get nothing.

-Once you do have a target you can then narrow down where you look for prospects, what to offer them. and how you reach them.
+On the other hand, once you have a real ideal customer profile, you can then narrow down where you look for prospects, what to offer them. and how you reach them.
 Think like a fisherman.
 Go where the fish are.